Media Kit for The Original People

-Richard “Quiet Thunder” Gilbert is a traditional Lenape Indian elder and chief residing in the state of Delaware.
-For three decades, he has inspired thousands of grade schoolers and adults in Delaware, Pennsylvania, Maryland and Southern New Jersey, thrilling them with his authentic presentations and stories.
+Dick “Quiet Thunder” Gilbert was a traditional Lenape elder, educator, and chief who grew up in Woodbury, NJ, then later moved his family to the state of Delaware.
+For three decades, he inspired thousands of grade-schoolers and adults in Delaware, Pennsylvania, Maryland, and Southern New Jersey, thrilling them with his authentic cultural presentations and stories.

-In his early-eighties, this “peaceful warrior” has an important message to share coming straight from his heart and native culture: “The earth is our mother, and we all have a sacred obligation to learn to live in harmony with her and protect her for future generations.”
-His message has not changed over the years and becomes even more relevant as our planet comes under escalating environmental impacts from industrial extraction and over-consumption.
+This “peaceful warrior” has an important message to share coming straight from his heart and native culture: “The earth is our mother, and we all have a sacred obligation to learn to live in harmony with her and protect her for future generations.”
+His message never changed over the years and becomes even more relevant as our planet comes under escalating environmental impacts from industrial extraction and over-consumption.

 In his introduction to The Original People, Quiet Thunder writes: “I developed my beliefs through time spent in the wild, talking to elders and maintaining the traditional ways.
-While many Indians prefer to keep their culture, traditions and beliefs secret, sharing only within their tribes, I believe strongly that it is through sharing our rich past that Native Americans can have the greatest positive impact on the modern world.
-In my presentations I try to do more than simply entertain people with colorful outfits and trinkets.
+I believe strongly that it is through sharing our rich past that Native Americans can have the greatest positive impact on the modern world.
 I try to pass on ideas that meant something to my family and my ancestors, ideas that still have significance today."

 Government: Who’s In Charge?